friedrith/natural-script/README.md

 ## Getting started

-For now, this project is only available for node.js because of [natural](https://github.com/NaturalNode/natural).
+For now, this project is only available for node.js because it uses [natural](https://github.com/NaturalNode/natural).

 ```bash
 $ npm install natural-script